We publish our annual flow and spill figures here (last updated March 2021).

 We report our spill data annually (calendar year) to the Environment Agency.
 The graph below shows the total number of spills from our wastewater treatment sites each year, divided by county.

-For more detailed information about spills that occurred during each calendar year, including the location and trigger, please download the .xlsx spreadsheets below.
+For more detailed information about spills that occurred during each calendar year, including the location and trigger, please download the .xlsx spreadsheets or CSV data files below.

 Why spills happen